By Mel Fernandez

 What was so different about this holiday was that I came home rested and relaxed and for once I was quite prepared to get back into the swing of things again.

-Mel Fernandez was a guest on board the Raja Brooke when he was a Travel writer for the Sunday Times in Singapore.
+Mel Fernandez was a guest on board the Raja Brooke when he was the lead Travel Writer for the weekly ‘Time Off’ column in the Sunday Times, Singapore.